INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/11 - User Authentication/11 - User Authentication.md

 Kerberos is an authentication protocol based on **symmetric encryption**.
 It allows a **user** to access resources given by **service providers** securely over a network.

-It operates in **distributed client/server infrastructures**, where one or more **Kerberos servers**handle authentication procedures.
+It operates in **distributed client/server infrastructures**, where one or more **Kerberos servers** handle authentication procedures.

 To ensure reliability, Kerberos is designed to resist the following types of attacks:
-- **impersonation**: Adversary gains access to a victim's machine (or credentials) and pretends to be him
+- **Impersonation**: Adversary gains access to a victim's machine (or credentials) and pretends to be him
 - **Spoofing**: Adversary modifies the IP/MAC address of their machine to masquerade as a legitimate one
 - **Hijacking**: Adversary intercepts valid tokens or credentials during communication to replay them and hijack sessions.